About me

 Further information

-You may be able to access free counselling through your doctor, though there might be a waiting list for this.
-It's worth asking.
+You may be able to access free counselling through your doctor, though there may be a waiting list.

 There are some agencies who offer low priced counselling in special circumstances, so check out the Internet if you're able to, or ask at your local library or Citizens'Advice Centre.